n303p4/sailor-fox/docs/how-to-run.md

 This guide walks you through how to prepare your PC or server to run sailor-fox.
 It assumes that you have working knowledge of a terminal/command line.

+> ### Note
+> The commands in this guide may need to be adjusted depending on your operating system
+> and the location of your Python installation.

 ## Quickstart on Linux

 ```bash